-The internships can be full time or half time.
+The internships can be full time or part time.
 Intern responsibilities include research and administrative assistance for current projects related to Turkish foreign policy and US-Turkey relations.

-Specific duties include assistance with research, data gathering and analysis, conducting literature review, writing research papers, public event planning among others.
+Specific duties include assisting with research, data gathering and analysis, conducting literature review, writing research papers, and public event planning, among other things.

 A strong academic background, writing and research skills, and proficiency in internet tools/social media are desirable.

 All internships are unpaid and only those selected for an interview will be contacted.